brestows/awesome-metalgamer/README.rst

     └── wibox
         ├── ..

-For personal use, you have to put \`metalgamer` into your config foder
+For personal use, you have to put the directory `metalgamer` into your config folder, normally `/home/YOUR-USERNAME/.config/awesome`.

 ::